kscheung029/kscheung029.github.io/Passionproject/README.md

 Website is built mainly with HTMLCSS and Bootstrap.
 Bootstrap is a responsive, mobile-first front-end web development language.<br><br>
 The website let customers look through a list of coaches/players and inquiry one of the service of their desire.<br><br>
 After that, they will allow to send custom message to the website for any additional inquiry.<br><br>
-At the end, they are redirect to paypal website to pay with either credit card or paypal balance within the paypal system.
+At the end, they are redirect to paypal website to pay with either credit card or paypal balance within the paypal system.<br><br>
+All the progress details are in the issue page, and all the issue is closed for finalizing the project.
+More issue will be created once this project is WIP  at future again.